U007D/site-standby/_posts/2017-03-27-modern-programming-solid-srp-1-of-6.md

 # Modern Programming: SOLID
 If you have been writing software for any period of time, you have witnessed the rise and fall of various languages, programming paradigms and philosophies.

-I am continually looking at those ideas which have proven themselves and am attempting to incorporate several industry best-practice concepts into my personal software engineering approach.
+I am continually looking at those ideas which have proven themselves and am attempting to incorporate several industry best-practice concepts into my approach to software engineering.
 I refer to the collective representing the ideas we choose to put into practice as “Modern Programming”.
 (Adapted from the term “Modern C++”, coined by Andrei Alexandrescu, used today to describe a new and changed collection of important C++ styles and idioms, debuting in C++11).

 SOLID principles are an important aspect of Modern Programming